Skip to content

 Classification: First Class - 82%

-I have received excellent feedback from my supervisor and the project markers regarding my performance, enthusiasm, and initiative.
+I have received excellent feedback from my supervisor and the evaluation panel regarding my performance, enthusiasm, and initiative.
 Maybe more importantly, this project has allowed me to make my first original contribution to science.
 The work done on this thesis was expanded on a collaboration with Professor David M Heyes, and the results published in The Journal of Chemical Physics.

 • “His overall performance was in the excellent category.”